rticommunity/rticonnextdds-examples/examples/connext_dds/instance_statistics/README.md

 In this example, we illustrate how to access the instance statistics:

-In order to update the instance statistics we have write, dispose and unregister different instances.
+In order to update the instance statistics we write, dispose and unregister different instances.

 On the subscriber application we expect: